Field hockey: History

 Field hockey was played at the Summer Olympics in 1908 and 1920.
 It was dropped in 1924, leading to the foundation of the Fédération Internationale de Hockey sur Gazon (FIH) as an international governing body by seven continental European nations; and hockey was reinstated as an Olympic game in 1928.
 Men's hockey united under the FIH in 1970.

 The two oldest trophies are the Irish Senior Cup, which dates back to 1894, and the Irish Junior Cup, a second XI-only competition instituted in 1895.

 In India, the Beighton Cup and the Aga Khan tournament commenced within ten years.
 Entering the Olympics in 1928, India won all five games without conceding a goal, and won from 1932 until 1956, and then in 1964 and 1980.
 Pakistan won Olympic gold in men's hockey in 1960, 1968, and 1984.
 All but three of Pakistan's 11 Olympic medals so far have been in field hockey, including three gold, three silver, and two bronze medals.

 Indian player Dhyan Chand won Olympic gold medals for his team in 1928, 1932 and 1936.
 Photo shows him scoring a goal against Germany in the 1936 Olympics hockey final.

 In the early 1970s, artificial turf began to be used.
 Synthetic pitches changed most aspects of field hockey, gaining speed.
 New tactics and techniques such as the Indian dribble developed, followed by new rules to take account.
 The switch to synthetic surfaces ended Indian and Pakistani domination because artificial turf was too expensive in developing countries.
-Since the 1970s, Australia, the Netherlands, and Germany have dominated at the Olympics and World Cup stages.

 Women's field hockey was first played at British universities and schools.
 The first club, the Molesey Ladies, was founded in 1887.
 The first national association was the Irish Ladies Hockey Union in 1894, and though rebuffed by the Hockey Association, women's field hockey grew rapidly around the world.
 This led to the International Federation of Women's Hockey Association (IFWHA) in 1927, though this did not include many continental European countries where women played as sections of men's associations and were affiliated to the FIH.
 The IFWHA held conferences every three years, and tournaments associated with these were the primary IFWHA competitions.
 These tournaments were non-competitive until 1975.